KelvinRobert404/PeasyPrints/docs/30-data-models.md

 Canonical types, example documents, and indexes.

 ### At a glance
-- Strongly-typed models for shops, orders, history, payouts.
+- Strongly-typed models for shops, orders, history, payouts, and admin actions.
 - Example docs to seed environments.
 - Complete indexes for core queries.